Los Angeles Chargers vs. New England Patriots NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Los Angeles and its opponents have combined for 49 points -- this matchup's over/under -- only twice this year.
+- Los Angeles has combined with its opponents to score more than 49.5 points only twice this season.

-- The combined points per game average of the two teams, 50.3, is 1.3 points above Sunday's over/under.
+- The two teams combine to score 50.3 points per game, 0.8 more than the total in this contest.

-- These two squads combine to surrender 45 points per game, 4.0 fewer than this contest's over/under.
+- The 45 combined points per game that these two squads have allowed this season are 4.5 fewer than the 49.5 over/under in this contest.

-- The Chargers and their opponents have scored an average of 50.8 points per game in 2020, 1.8 more than Sunday's total.
+- Chargers games this season feature an average total of 50.8 points, a number 1.3 points higher than Sunday's over/under.

 Chargers stats and trends